tjmora/g-font/README.md

 3. Do everything your website can in developmental mode, making sure all the hydration events lead up to the collection of all the fonts your website needs, and making sure you're not refreshing the tab.
+You also need to visit all the routes that has their own fonts that needs to be collected.
 You will notice the log console gets logged with objects with properties `url` and `urlLength`.
-(For some static-generating frameworks like Next.js, you will need to go to all the routes that has their own Google fonts so those fonts can be collected.
-In Next.js, the `<Link>` anchor elements actually lead up to hydration, not new page loads despite the route change in the address bar.
-The hydration makes the font collection possible).

 4. Once you're confident all your needed fonts are already collected in the background, look at the log console again.
 Normally if you didn't refresh the tab, the latest logged